dwmkerr/crosswords-js/README.md

 npm run lint:fix
 ```

-Documentation and HTML can be checked for standard conformance using `prettier`:
+Documentation and HTML can be checked for standard conformance using [Prettier][44]:

 ```bash
 # Check html and docs for correctness.